jelenadjikic/diplomski/README.md

-# Real-Time Product Monitoring System
+# Data Stream Processing System
 ## Obrada toka podataka korišćenjem Apache Spark platforme

-A comprehensive project developed for bachelor's thesis that implements a real-time product monitoring system using Apache Kafka, Apache Spark, and .NET Web API.
+A comprehensive project developed for bachelor's thesis that implements a data stream processing system using Apache Kafka, Apache Spark, and .NET Web API.
 The system processes product submissions from various sources, performs keyword matching with configurable criteria, and provides a web interface for tracking and monitoring products.

 ## 🏗️ Architecture Overview